numpy/numpy/doc/source/user/how-to-io.rst

 :func:`numpy.load` and `pickle` submodule also support unpickling files created with NumPy 1.26.

-Convert from a pandas dataframe to a NumPy array
+Convert from a pandas DataFrame to a NumPy array
 ================================================

 See :meth:`pandas.DataFrame.to_numpy`.